-The defendant, Francisco Guzman, stands charged by indictment with the offense of capital murder, alleged to have been committed on or about the 8th day of November, 2004, in Harris County, Texas.
+The defendant, Tyrone Burnell Dixon Jr., stands charged by indictment with the offense of capital murder, alleged to have been committed on or about the 8th day of April, 2006, in Harris County, Texas.
 The defendant has pleaded not guilty.

-A person commits the offense of murder if he:
+A person commits the offense of murder if he intentionally or knowingly causes the death of an individual.